VTrencsenyi/cryptopredict/README.md

 Generating features

 We can easily get the following predictors from the downloaded data: Month, Day of Month, Price from previous day, Market Cap from previous day, Volume from previous day
+Note: the "price" corresponds to the closing price at that day.
 We get the following metrics after using the simple feature set and the backslash opearator.

 | Data / Metric | Training | Validation |   Test  |